 - Schedule a dental visit if dentures feel loose.

 Conventional dentures typically last between five and eight years.
 With good care, FOY dentures and implant-supported dentures may last even longer due to the much slower progression of bone loss that affects denture fit.

 Schedule a Consultation

-To learn more about dentures or to schedule a consultation with Deeter Dental, please contact our Bismarck cosmetic dentists today, welcoming patients from Bismarck and the surrounding areas of North Dakota.
+To learn more about dentures or to schedule a consultation at Deeter Dental, please contact us today!
+We welcome patients from Bismarck, Garrison, and the surrounding areas of North Dakota.
 Call our Bismarck office at 701.222.1800 or our Garrison office at 701.463.2884.